How does this medication work? What will it do for me?

 How should I use this medication?

 Ointment: The usual adult dose is a 1.25 cm (one-half inch) ribbon applied into the eye (along the edge of the lower eyelid) up to 3 or 4 times daily, or used in addition to the drops at bedtime.
-Prevent contamination of the tip of the ointment container by avoiding contact with the eye, skin, or other surfaces.
+To prevent contamination of the tip of the ointment container, make sure it does not touch the eye, skin, or other surfaces.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.